-Much of the data on women's agency and empowerment come from data collected in surveys of household and individual women.
-However, empirical studies have documented substantially greater variations in indicators of empowerment between nations, states and communities than between women in the same community.
-As power relations operate at different levels, so does empowerment (Malhotra & Schuler 2005, Mayoux 2000).
-Moreover, empowerment is a process that is largely dependent on perceptions in the community (Malhotra & Schuler 2005, Sandberg & Rafail 2013).
-Therefore, it has been argued that ignoring these higher levels of measurement and analysis, as much of the literature on women's empowerment has done, does not give us the complete picture of empowerment and its impact on other outcomes (Malhotra & Schuler 2005, Mason 1986).
+Much of the data on women's agency and empowerment come from data collected in surveys of households and individual women.
+However, empirical studies have documented substantially greater variations in the indicators of empowerment among nations, states, and communities than among women within the same community.
+Just as power relations operate at different levels, so does empowerment (Malhotra and Schuler 2005, Mayoux 2000).
+Moreover, empowerment is a process that is largely dependent on perceptions in the community (Malhotra and Schuler 2005, Sandberg and Rafail 2013).
+Therefore, it has been argued that ignoring these higher levels of measurement and analysis, as much of the literature on women's empowerment has done, does not give us the complete picture of empowerment and its impact on other outcomes (Malhotra and Schuler 2005, Mason 1986).

-Mason and Smith's influential work (2003) on women's empowerment in five Asian countries - India, Pakistan, Thailand, Malaysia and the Philippines - found that when countries are combined about 40-80% of intercommunity variation in markers of empowerment can be explained by aggregation of community responses without including any individual traits.
-Similar findings are reported for prevalence of intimate partner violence across 41 developing nations using data from Demographic and Health Surveys (Hayes & Boyd 2017) where country level differences are far greater than differences between individuals within specific countries.
+Mason and Smith's influential work (2003) on women's empowerment in five Asian countries-India, Pakistan, Thailand, Malaysia, and the Philippines-found that when countries are combined about 40-80 percent of the intercommunity variation in markers of empowerment can be explained by the aggregation of community responses without including any individual traits.
+Similar findings are reported for the prevalence of intimate partner violence across 41 developing nations using data from the Demographic and Health Surveys (Hayes and Boyd 2017) where country-level differences are far greater than differences between individuals within specific countries.

-The above two examples clearly underscore the point that empowerment is as much a collective process as it is individual.
-Nonetheless, it is worth noting that the country level measures are aggregated from individual responses from survey data.
-Is aggregation of data from individual responses at the level of the community sufficient (Desai & Johnson 2005) or do we need a different lens?
-This issue is particularly relevant when it comes to efforts at understanding deviation from the norm.
-Women whose behaviors deviate from the acceptable behaviors in their communities may well face considerable backlash restricting their ability to act in their own interest.
+The above two examples clearly underscore the point that empowerment is as much a collective process as it is an individual one.
+Nonetheless, it is worth noting that the country-level measures are often aggregated from individual responses derived from survey data.
+Is the aggregation of data from individual responses at the level of the community sufficient (Desai and Johnson 2005) or do we need a different lens?
+This issue is particularly relevant when it comes to efforts at understanding deviations from the norm.
+Women whose behaviors deviate from the acceptable behaviors in their communities may well face a considerable backlash restricting their ability to act in their own interests.
 We elaborate on this point in the next section of the paper, where we assess the empirical literature using empowerment measures.